CoreParadox/VHD-X-Tools/README.md

 A collection of PowerShell tools for creating and booting Windows VHD/VHDX virtual hard disks.

 # ⚠️⚠️⚠️ Warning ⚠️⚠️⚠️
+> [!Caution]
-## This comes with no support or warranty, if you mess up your BCD Store it can be difficult to get it working again without reinstalling.
-Use at your own risk!
+> **This comes with no support or warranty, if you mess up your BCD Store it can be difficult to get it working again without reinstalling.
+Use at your own risk**</ins>

 At the very least I recommend [backing up your BCD store](https://www.tenforums.com/tutorials/163900-backup-restore-boot-configuration-data-bcd-store-windows.html) and saving it to a different drive than windows so you can boot to recovery and restore it if you need to